HSF/hsf.github.io/organization/_posts/2020/2020-11-05-coordination.md

   - Eduardo minted DOIs on Zenodo for all talks and notebook repositories, see <https://zenodo.org/communities/pyhep2020>.
     - Semi-related Q from Caterina: is there common code for doing this?
 It would be useful for ESCAPE/DM initiatives & other conferences
     - Reply: not that I'm aware of.
 You need to go and add the info by hand.
 Some bits can probably be automated, but not all.
 See on the link above the kind of info each entry has (metadata).
     - Thanks!
-So I continue with v2 of a Bachelor's project to automatize this for future conferences :)
+So I continue with v2 of a Bachelor's project to automate this for future conferences :)
-  - Eduardo to prepare report for the Python Software Foundation.
+  - Eduardo to prepare a report for the Python Software Foundation.
   - Final email with various bits of info (presentations and "proceedings", videos links, WG communication channels, workshop "photos", survey results summary) will soon be sent to participants.
 - Topical WG meetings:
   - Meeting on “HEP Statistics Serialization Standard” with ROOT, zfit and pyhf people postponed to early 2021.